 In March of this year, the European Commission adopted a report (Report) and draft directive relating to supply chain due diligence and accountability when it comes to human rights, climate change and other issues.
 The stated aim of the Report is to better align the interests of companies, their shareholders, managers, stakeholders and society.

 The revised Shareholders’ Rights Directive 2017/828 has also been transposed into Irish law by the European Union (Shareholders’ Rights) Regulations 2020 (Shareholder Regulations).
 The Shareholder Regulations require institutional investors, including pension schemes, to develop and disclose an engagement policy which provides information on their behaviour as a shareholder in publicly traded companies.

 The ever increasing level of regulation and corporate accountability in this area will undoubtedly see a rise in the number of claims taken by stakeholders against companies or asset managers and we may even see litigation involving pension trustees where ESG factors were ignored or did not form a part of their investment strategy.

 While trustees must base their investment decisions on financial performance, it is also increasingly clear that trustees cannot ignore the importance that is being attributed to ESG factors both from a regulatory and a financial perspective.
 Trustees and employers should review scheme governing documentation and assess how ESG investing fits within existing trustee powers and obligations.
 An ESG policy should also be put in place for all schemes.
 Where there is doubt as to what the regulatory requirements are around ESG investing, legal advice should be sought.

-For more information on incorporating ESG factors as part of your scheme’s long-term investment strategy, contact a member of our Pensions team.
+For more information on incorporating ESG factors as part of your scheme’s long-term investment strategy, contact a member of Pensions.